khank8476/khank8476.github.io/README.md

-## 👋 I'm Kamran Khan | Digital Marketer & Web Developer
+## 👋 I'm Kamran Khan "Digital Marketer & Web Developer"

-Digital Marketing Consultant by profession and Web Developer by Passion.
+An experienced Digital Marketing Consultant by profession and Web Developer by Passion.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am working as a freelancer and provide professional services to clients.

-### Markdown
+### Portfolio

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+You can check below some amazing projects that I had worked on or (working now).

 ```markdown
 Syntax highlighted code block